-Constitution and Bylaws International Society For Experimental Microsurgery
+Constitution of the International Society For Experimental Microsurgery

-The purpose of this Society is to promote the art of microsurgical research activity worldwide. ¬The goal of this new organization is to bring scientists up to date and familiarize with current status of experimental microsurgery.
-These are the basis for learning the most complex and ever changing techniques in the fields of: neurology; plastic; and re constructive surgery: transplantation and immunology; reproductive medicine and endocrinology; geristric and pediatric surgery maxillofacial and ophthalmologic surgery and many more.
+The purpose of this Society is to train and promote the art of microsurgical research activity worldwide.
+The goal of this organization is to bring scientists up to date and familiarize with current status of experimental microsurgery.
+These are the basis for learning the most complex and ever changing techniques in the fields of: neurology; plastic; and reconstructive surgery: transplantation and immunology; reproductive medicine and endocrinology; geriatric and pediatric surgery maxillofacial and ophthalmologic surgery and many more.

-The Society will reach its goal by creating an always, updated network among the various medical specialties through courses, meetings, newsletters and publications.
+The Society will reach its goals by creating an always, updated network among the various medical specialties through courses, meetings, newsletters and publications.

-There shall be one type of Active Membership.
-Active Membership in the Society shall be open to all microsurgical research professionals (M.D.; Ph.
+(2) Active Membership in the Society shall be open to all microsurgical research professionals (M.D.; Ph.
 D.; V.D.M..; D.D.S.).
-A candidate to the Active Membership should present credentials such as proof of microsurgical research publications.
+A candidate to the Active Membership should present credentials such as proof of microsurgical research publications or microsurgery-related interests and activity.
 The Active Membership shall be approved by the Executive Council of the Society which is made up of the immediate Past President and Present Officers (see Article VIII).

 Dues of the Society shall be assessed by the Executive Council and shall be payable within two months after receiving the notification each year.
-Failure to pay dues for three consecutive yews shall automatically consider the Member out of the Society.
+Failure to pay dues for two consecutive years shall automatically consider the Member out of the Society.

 The President and the President Elect shall stay in office for two years.
 The President Elect shall automatically succeed the President.
 President Elect, Secretary, Corresponding Secretary and Treasurer may be elected by simple majority of members.
-Secretary and Treasurer shall be re elected for a maximum of three consecutive terms.
-The candidates to the position of President and President Elect must have been Members of the Society for at least six years.
+Secretary and Treasurer may be re-elected for a maximum of three consecutive terms.
+The candidates to the position of President and President Elect must have been Members of the Society for at least four years.

 In the case of a President Elect who does not fulfill his duties the Secretary will automatically fill the vacancy.

-The Executive Council shall be formed by the Immediate Past President, President, President Elect, Secretary, Corresponding Secretary, and Treasurer.
-The Executive Council shall appoint 15 to 20 Councilors for 6 years.
+T(1) The Executive Council shall be formed by the Immediate Past President, President, President Elect, Secretary, Corresponding Secretary, and Treasurer.

-The Headquarters of the Society shall be the City of Pittsburgh, Pennsylvania, U.S.A. for the convenience of the location, the use of U.S. currency and a center of correspondence.
+The Headquarters of the Society shall be the Chicago, Illinois, U.S.A. for the convenience of the location, the use of U.S. currency and a center of correspondence.

 The President shall preside at all meetings of the Society.
 In the absence of the President, the President Elect shall preside and the Secretary shall preside the meeting in the absence of both President and President Elect.

-The Society shall meet every other year for the first six years and then once yearly thereafter.
-The Meetings shall include a Scientific Meeting and a Workshop.
+The Society shall meet every other year.
 The Meeting site shall be selected by nomination from members, enforced by the Executive Council Members.
-The Congress site would be preferably concomitant period with other large Congress.

 Vacancies occurring in the Office of the Society, other than that of the President, shall be filled by the appointment of the President until the next Meeting.